*This post contains affiliate links.

 PLANNING TO PLAN

-The problem is, many of us get into a cycle of endless planning.
+Many of us get into a cycle of endless planning.
 We’re afraid to take the big leap because what if it’s not the right one?
 What if we fail?
 What if it’s too much or it’s not enough?
 We are overwhelmed by options and limitations.
 We try to live our dream, but the sad truth is that most of us are still dreaming.

 HOW DO I START?